Frisco Highline Trail

 Hotels Closest to the Frisco Highline Trail

 Springfield has numerous options, and the downtown square is about 5 miles from Springfield Trailhead.
-We recommend checking out the many lodging and services promoted by Springfield Convention & Visitors Bureau.
+Find a variety of lodging, services and destinations promoted by the Springfield Convention & Visitors Bureau.

 South end of trail --- Courtyard by Marriott Airport and LaQuinta Inn & Suites Airport